Guidelines for Submission to

 4. Entries must include a table of contents and a separate acknowledgments page (or pages) identifying prior publication credits.

-5. Submissions must be electronically dated online by the deadline of January 31 annually.
+5. Submissions are open from October 1- January 31.
 Simultaneous submissions are permitted, but the University of Tampa Press must be notified immediately if the manuscript is accepted elsewhere.

 6. A nonrefundable handling fee of $25 is required for each manuscript submitted.
 Submissions are not complete until this fee has been sent using any major credit card via our secure online service.
 (There is an additional small electronic payment processing fee.)